The Osborne Family Spectacle of Dancing Lights

 New Additions for 2013

 "Glow with the Show" Ear Hats: These special hats employ leading edge technology to light up and synchronize with entertainment experiences in dazzling new ways - making members of the audience an integral part of the show.
 For the 2013 holiday season, “Glow with the Show” Ears will become part of The Osborne Family Spectacle of Dancing Lights beginning November 8th.
 Be sure to wear your Ears for special surprises during performances of The Osborne Family Spectacle of Dancing Lights at Disney's Hollywood Studios.
 You can buy glow ears at merchandise shops throughout Magic Kingdom Park and Disney’s Hollywood Studios, as well as at the kiosk on the Streets of America right in the center of the Osborne Lights.
+Batteries may also be replaced free of charge at any location that sells the hats.
 Ears purchased at Disneyland Resort will work, as well.

 The Osborne Family Spectacle of Dancing Lights occurs nightly from dusk (approximately 6 p.m.) until park closing, and one lucky family is chosen each evening to turn the lights on.
+The lights dance approximately every ten minutes with short intermissions between songs.
 Special light up stuff to wear can be purchased at Youse Guys Moichendise on Streets of America near the entrance to the Osborne lights.
 The Osborne Family Spectacle of Dancing Lights is included with standard admission to Disney's Hollywood Studios theme park.

 Osborne Light Song List